 Analytics for the Test environment and Live environment are stored separately.

-[ 5 ] Save and continue
+[ 5 ] Come back later and restart this page

 Sometimes, your user will need more time to respond to the questions in your module.
 For instance, they may need to find the date of last contact or to consult their colleagues for more details.
 In these scenarios, it is useful to provide your users with the option to save their progress in the module and to continue at a later time.